HAH802E1M Image Sensors and Processing (4 ECTS)

 Description:

-The objective of this module is to enable students to acquire the basic knowledge required in most engineering science disciplines related to digital images and their applications.
-To take this course, students must have a background in linear algebra as well as some understanding of continuous and sampled signal processing.
+The objective of this module is to enable students to acquire the basic knowledge required in most disciplines related to engineering sciences concerning digital images and their use.
+To take this course, students must have a knowledge of linear algebra as well as some understanding of continuous and sampled signal processing.
 Since the lab exercises are conducted in MATLAB, some programming skills in this language are desirable.
 Upon completion of this course, students will have mastered the fundamentals of image processing.
 They will understand the principles underlying most image analysis and editing software.

 Hourly volumes: